America’s FGM Shame: Detroit Doctor Charged With Carrying Out Female Genital Mutilation

 #FemaleGenitalMutilation is happening now in USA

-Stop This ‼️ @AnnCoulter @bapartofmylife @therealroseanne @Alyssa_Milano @Madonna pic.twitter.com/PiEvM8sI7t
+Stop This ‼️ @AnnCoulter@bapartofmylife@therealroseanne@Alyssa_Milano@Madonnapic.twitter.com/PiEvM8sI7t

 – LindaPearl (@Lindapearl2) April 22, 2017